ioncakephper/test-weaver/README.md

 ## Usage

-`test-weaver` is a command-line utility that can be invoked using `testweaver` (if installed globally via `npm install -g test-weaver`) or `npx test-weaver` (for one-off use without global installation).
+`testweaver` is a command-line utility that can be invoked using `testweaver` (if installed globally via `npm install -g test-weaver`) or `npx test-weaver` (for one-off use without global installation).

 ```bash
 # Display help information for the main command